Foxconn, Data Science, Roche & More: This Week’s Wisconsin Watchlist

 The Northwestern Mutual Data Science Institute will not be housed in a single location, but rather spread across a series of buildings and laboratories at the University of Wisconsin-Milwaukee, Marquette University, and the insurer’s corporate campus.
 Northwestern Mutual said it will contribute $15 million toward the institute by 2023, and the two universities will each contribute more than $12 million “in data science education and research” by existing faculty.

-—Less than 24 hours after the California company Bird rolled out a fleet of 100 motorized scooters in downtown Milwaukee that people can rent using Bird’s smartphone app, Milwaukee Deputy City Attorney Adam Stevens wrote the company a letter asking Bird to “immediately remove all of the motorized scooters held out for rent on city sidewalks and streets,” the Milwaukee Journal Sentinel reported.
-Stevens wrote in the letter that Bird’s electronic scooters may not lawfully be operated on public streets and walkways, and anyone who rides one of the scooters could face a fine of nearly $100, according to the newspaper.
+—Less than 24 hours after the California company Bird rolled out a fleet of 100 motorized scooters in downtown Milwaukee that people can rent using Bird’s smartphone app, Milwaukee Deputy City Attorney Adam Stephens wrote the company a letter asking Bird to “immediately remove all of the motorized scooters held out for rent on city sidewalks and streets,” the Milwaukee Journal Sentinel reported.
+Stephens wrote in the letter that Bird’s electronic scooters may not lawfully be operated on public streets and walkways, and anyone who rides one of the scooters could face a fine of nearly $100, according to the newspaper.

 —General Electric (NYSE: GE) said it plans to spin out its GE Healthcare division as a separate company.
 Chicago-based GE Healthcare was previously headquartered in the Milwaukee area and has a reported 6,000 employees in Wisconsin.
 Turning GE Healthcare into a standalone business is part of a series of changes that give Boston-based GE a “clear path to reduce debt by $25 billion” by 2020, the company said.